 The OV-fiets is, as we saw during the user test, an inclusive service, which means that it’s paramount that everybody can use it.
 Because of this, when choosing the technology and a platform, we preferred to create a Progressive Web App as a prototype.
 However, we found out soon that Progressive Web Apps don’t really support NFC technology that well yet.
 Because the prototype is now only used as support for the pilot, we continued building a mobile app for Android devices.

 Painpoints resolved with MVP

 5. Build: MVP & pilot

 In the end, we built a couple of features for the MVP.
 For example, people could now view their rides, they had insight into their subscription and which specific bike they rented, they were able to check locations and opening hours, and report bike defects.
 Streamlining and structuring content wasn’t really important at this stage: together with NS stations, we decided to first test other functionalities in the pilot, where the prototype could have a facilitating role for the users that came into contact with the new service and the smart lock.

 MVP OV-fiets service app

-The pilot is ran at the beginning of 2020 for approximately one month in Apeldoorn, the same place where the OV-fiets with the smart lock was introduced.
+The pilot is run at the beginning of 2020 for approximately one month in Apeldoorn, the same place where the OV-fiets with the smart lock were introduced.
 In the meantime, we are recruiting more potential participants and are gathering more data and feedback.
-This to continue to learn together with the NS, to iterate if needed and to continue to improve the service.
+This is to continue to learn together with the NS, to iterate if needed, and to continue to improve the service.
 This way, the service for OV-fiets users remains optimal while the NS innovates together with us.

 The best stories about innovation?